jiayihoffman/jiayihoffman.github.io/_posts/2025-02-08-SecurityCamera-RPLidar.md

 The RPLidar has a standard ROS node that reads data from a RPLidar 2D laser scanner and publishes that data as a message to an ROS topic.
 This allows other ROS nodes to access and utilize the laser scan information for tasks like obstacle avoidance or mapping in robotics applications.
 A ROS node is a program that runs on ROS and communicates with other nodes.
 Nodes are the basic building blocks of ROS and are used to perform computations and control systems.

-The problem with using ROS on Raspberry Pi is that it does not support Raspbian, the OS optimized for the Raspberry Pi hardware.
+The problem with using ROS on Raspberry Pi is that ROS does not support Raspbian, the OS optimized for the Raspberry Pi hardware.
 To use ROS on Raspberry Pi, we either install 64-bit Ubuntu or run ROS 2 Docker in the Raspberry Pi OS.
-I tried Ubuntu on Raspberry Pi, but it was too heavy for the little Pi.
+I tried Ubuntu on Raspberry Pi, and found it was too heavy for the little Pi.
 Therefore, I want to use ROS 2 Docker on Pi for my security robot.
 The concept of using Docker for Robotic applications is relatively new.

 By the way, ROS has two versions: ROS 1 and ROS 2.
 ROS 2 is the current version and is designed to be more flexible, secure, and performant than ROS 1.